ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 of so satisfactory a nature as the compliment deserved.
 She had never heard of his having had any relations, except a father and mother, both of whom had been dead many years.
-It was possible, however, that some of his companions in the ----shire might be able to give more information;
+It was possible, however, that some of his companions in the  --  -- shire might be able to give more information;
 and though she was not very sanguine in expecting it, the application was a something to look forward to.